 Rick Newell, MUST’s founder and current Executive Director, is keenly aware of the need for leadership that accurately reflects the population that is being served.
 Planning and creation of curriculum and events are developed by the Area Director and mentors.
 Newell desires to lead MUST to the point that it is serving African American, Latinx, Pacific Islander and Native American youth and young adult mentors with a staff and leadership team which represents each of these groups.
+Newell then intends step down as Executive Director and hand the leadership of MUST over to a person of color to guide it in the next chapter of its history.

 Rick Newell, Executive Director